-How Do You Know When It's Time for New CPAP Supplies?
+How Do You Know When It's Time to Change Your CPAP Supplies?

 For many, just using continuous positive airway pressure (CPAP) is a challenge.
 For others, the mask may fit, and the pressure may be good as Goldilocks (“just right”).

 Still, in both cases, it may be hard to remember to replace headgear, cushions, tubing, and other CPAP components.